Articles

 Recommended uses

+Data-dense UI.
 Uniwidth stability, tnum figures, smart numeric punctuation, and the Condensed width combine to make Unifora unusually capable in dashboards and tables where content must hold stable across states.

+Brand systems across multiple contexts.
 Outdoor (Expanded reads at distance), digital UI (Condensed is efficient), print (Normal is comfortable for body)—one family handles all of it coherently.

+Technical and industrial contexts.
 IT, engineering, logistics, production, construction, transportation: the DIN starting point, refined for modern screens.

+Wayfinding.
 With the high-legibility set (ss02) active, character disambiguation makes Unifora a strong choice for signage and information systems.
 The default closed-aperture forms aren’t ideal for road signage with strict legibility requirements; enabling the high-legibility set addresses most other wayfinding contexts.

+Motion and kinetic typography.
 Three axes animating simultaneously—weight, width, and ±18° of slant—cover a wide range of expressive motion.
 The design space was built for it.

-Humanistic, organic, or playful design directions—hospitality, children’s products, soft luxury goods.
+Not recommended for: humanistic, organic, or playful design directions—hospitality, children’s products, soft luxury goods.

 Web development